ORIGIN: THE REBUILD BY DESIGN COMPETITION

 1. US Army Corps of Engineers, Port Authority of NY & NJ, and NY-NJ Harbor Estuary Program: Hudson-Raritan Estuary Comprehensive Restoration Plan - Version 1.0, June 2016, p.
 101.

-- Living Breakwaters: Approximately 3,200 linear feet of near-shore "breakwaters," or partially submerged structures located between 730 and 1,200 feet from shore, designed not only to to reduce risk, but also to provide habitat enhancements through the specialized design of the breakwater structures and the materials used.
+- Living Breakwaters: Approximately 3,200 linear feet of near-shore "breakwaters," or partially submerged rubble mound structures located between 790 and 1,800 feet from shore, designed not only to reduce risk, but also to provide habitat enhancements through the specialized design of the breakwater structures and the materials used.

-- Shoreline Restoration: Placement of sand from Manhattan Street to Loretto Street, where the distance between the shore and the buildings is most narrow and subject to erosion.
+- Shoreline Restoration: One-time placement of sand along approximately 800 linear feet of shoreline from Manhattan Street to Loretto Street where the distance between the shore and the buildings is most narrow and subject to erosion, restoring the beach to the approximate width it was in 1970s.

-- Active oyster restoration by the Billion Oyster Project: This will include installations on the breakwaters themselves, a floating oyster nursery, as well as off-site oyster cultivation activities (hatcheries, remote setting, etc.), shell collection and curing.
+- Active Oyster Restoration by the Billion Oyster Project: This will include installations on the breakwaters themselves, as well as off-site oyster cultivation activities (hatcheries, remote setting, etc.), shell collection and curing.

-- A Water Hub: A floating vessel to house educational, monitoring, and stewardship activities, as well as an on shore experience consisting of interactive elements.
+- A Water Hub: A floating vessel to house educational, monitoring, and stewardship activities, as well as an on shore experience consisting of interpretive signage which will be located along the Conference House Park shoreline, where the Living Breakwaters are visible.

-- Programming: This will include educational, stewardship, and workforce training activities related to the other project elements.
+- Programming: This includes educational, stewardship, and workforce training activities related to the other project elements.

 Building Physical Resilience

-The breakwaters are designed to reduce wave energy, and reduce or reverse shoreline erosion in the project area.
-Extensive modeling efforts are being performed to understand the potential impacts of the breakwater system on shoreline change in order to maximize risk reduction and erosion benefits while minimizing negative environmental and aesthetic impacts.
+The breakwaters are designed to reduce wave energy and reduce or reverse shoreline erosion in the project area.
+Extensive modeling efforts were performed to understand the impacts of the breakwater system on shoreline change in order to maximize risk reduction and erosion benefits while minimizing negative environmental and aesthetic impacts.
 The breakwater system has been designed to capture sediments along the shoreline, reducing historic shoreline erosion and in most places widening the beach over time.
-This wider beach will provide additional protection from erosion and wave action to on-shore coastal protective features and other assets.
+This wider beach will provide additional protection from erosion and wave action to on shore coastal protective features and other assets.

 The breakwaters are designed to provide habitat and support biologic activity consistent with existing regional plans and priorities such as the Hudson Raritan Estuary Comprehensive Restoration Plan (HRE CRP) and generate net ecosystem benefits in the project area.
 Contrary to traditional rubble mound breakwaters, which often offer less diverse biological niches when compared to natural rocky shorelines (Chapman and Bulleri 2003, Burt et al. 2009), the Living Breakwaters are designed to avoid and minimize negative impacts and optimize habitat creation and ecosystem services.
 To avoid critical habitats, and to reduce the structures overall footprint, the Living Breakwaters are designed with minimized crest widths and reduced crest elevations where this is consistent with the project’s risk reduction goals.
 Steeper side slopes allow for a smaller footprint for the main breakwater while still being structurally sound and providing opportunities for ecological enhancement on surfaces within the intertidal and subtidal areas.
 The use of multiple breakwaters with small gap widths rather than long, continuous breakwaters also helps to reduce footprint sizes while creating additional habitat variety between the ends of the breakwaters.
 Closely spaced rocky intertidal / subtidal protrusions (reef fingers) create “reef streets” which add habitat complexity and dramatically increase the length of productive edge habitat.
 The integration of bioenhancing concrete units into the armor units of the main body of the breakwater segments as well as the reef streets adds greater range of crevice sizes and promotes biogenic buildup to further enhance the overall complexity and variety of the rocky habitat created.
 This further contributes to greater biodiversity and overall biological activity on and around the breakwaters.
 The inclusion of active oyster restoration on and around the breakwaters will provide additional variety and micro-complexity to the structure’s habitat, as well as help to achieve regional restoration goals (HRE CRP).
 Together, these strategies help the project maximize the ecological uplift provided and help offset any impacts to existing habitats or species.
 The following section provides a summary of the habitat benefits and potential impacts provided by the breakwaters.